J-Break: Career

 2005 was a big year for J-Break who performed over one hundred gigs while touring with Jackal & Hyde through cities all over North America.
-The tour included monster festivals like Ultra Music Festival during the Winter Music Conference in Miami and the annual festival Love Parade in San Francisco.
-J-Break spent his free time in the studio, collaborating with international artists working in different genres.
-During this period, the producer released tracks like "Dark Circles" w/ Josef Plante (w/ Autobots (UK) remix) and "Science Fiction" w/ Infiniti.
+The tour included renown festivals like Love Parade in San Francisco & Earthdance in Phoenix.
+J-Break collaborated with international artists working in different genres.
+During this period, the producer released tracks like "Dark Circles" with Josef Plante (w/ Autobots UK remix) and "Science Fiction" w/ Infiniti.
 These releases received support from Deekline & Wizard (UK), Exzakt, Baitercell & Schumacher (New Zealand) and others.

-2006 had been a year of significant releases for J-Break including three international ones.
-That year he also undertook a European tour with Agent K during which they recorded their "Live from London CD".
-The track "American Werewolf in London" featured the UK nu skool artist Screwface on the remix.
+2006 was a year of significant productions for J-Break, including three international releases.
+He also undertook a European tour with Agent K when they recorded their "Live from London CD".
+The track "American Werewolf in London" featured the UK nu skool artist Screwface on the remix, which was featured on Annie Nightingale's BBC Radio 1 mix show.
 This release was followed by "Drop It" with ATF's Lethal Agent, released on the Spanish electro label, Dona-Li.
+J-Break played his debut performance at Ultra Music Festival during the Winter Music Conference in Miami.

 In 2007, J-Break began new studio collaborations with producers of different genres including Deekline & Wizard featuring DJ Assault, MC Messinian of Planet of the Drums, DJ Reid Speed, Oona Dahl, and Josef Plante.
-After a successful gig in New York, house music became a new love for him.
+After a successful gig in New York, house music became a new love for J-Break.
 This inspired a new studio album produced with Wutam that would be released in early 2008.
 The self-titled album featured four singles that charted on Beatport in several genres, including house, electro house and progressive house.